subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 ## ANN Models for Vision

-Anil Seth's work provides an example of a theory to explain the task of visual perception in our minds.
-The reader may recall that his theory involves two different sources of data, namely:
+Anil Seth's work provides an example of a theory that explains visual perception in our minds.
+His model involves a number of different mechanisms.
+In this section we will focus on one of them, and see how ANNs can be used to mimic the mind's ability to generate images.

-- The sensory data coming from an object
-- The brain's internal representation of that object that results in a prediction, and this is what we perceive

-We will see that a simolar process takes place in ANNs whereby they process the pixels coming in from the image of an object that we feed them, the object is then stored as a higher level representation (called a Latent Vector) in the ANN, and when the ANN is stimulated in the right way then the Latent Vector is translated by the ANN back into an image of an object.
-A more complex case is when image generation is tied to language, so that we give the ANN a description in words, and the ANN then generates the corresponding image.
-This case requires us to understand how ANNs process langauge, so it will have to wait after learn about language generation in the next section.
+This property of ANNs was discovered in the early days of Deep Learning, when ANN models were mostly used for image classification, which involved inputting image pixels into a model, with the output of the model corresponding to the probability distribution over the various categories.
+Researchers found out that when this model was run backwards, i.e., the output was stimulated with the category corresponding to a particuler image category, then the pixels coming out at the other end actually looked like the object coresponding to that category.
+It didn't look exactly like the images that were fed into the ANN during the training process, but one could see that they were derived from them.
+When I was first learning about Neural Networks, I remember being fascinated by this property, and it fed my subsequent in these systems.
+The fact that ANN was able to reproduce images meant that it was not merely learning enough information from the training data to classify images, but it was learning the ins and outs of what was being fed into it, sufficient for it to be able to reproduce them.

+Since those very early examples of image generation, the State of the Art has progressed quite a bit, with the latest models such as DALLE-3 or Stable Diffusion being able to generate photo realistic images.

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat51.png)

-Figure 7
+Figure 8

-The simplest way to understand how ANNs generate images, is to think of it as a mapping from the space of image pixels, to a higher level representation called a Latent Vector.
+The simplest way to understand how ANNs generate images, is to think of it as a mapping from the space of image pixels, to a higher level representation called a Latent Vector (which is just a bunch of numbers organized in one or two dimensions).
 A Latent Vector captures the information in the image, but in a highly compressed form.
 Images have a lot structure in them, which leads to redundancies in the way they are expressed using pixels.
-The ANN strips away all these redundancies and is able to capture the patterns in the image that are hidden to us, and these are captured in the form of a Latent Vector.
+The ANN strips away all these redundancies and is able to capture the patterns in the image using just a few numbers, and these are captured in the form of a Latent Vector.
 These vectors exist in an N dimensional space called a Latent Space, and all images map to one of the vectors in this space.
-This is a fantastically complex mathematical object, to which we had no access before the advent of ANNs.
-The Latent Space has the property that if we interpolate between the Latent Vectors for two images, then all the vectors lying on the linear segment connecting the two also correspond to images.
-Hence the operation of the ANN can be likened to processing the chaotic information coming in the form of pixels in an hierarchical fashion, which results in a Latent Vector.
-This process is also called Encoding and is illustrated on the path shown on the RHS of Fig. 8.
-The best image Encoders we have are called Diffusion Models, and they Encode an image by gradually adding white noise to it.
+The Latent Space is a fantastically complex mathematical object that exists in a space with hundreds of dimensions, to which we had no access before the advent of ANNs.
+It has the nice property that if we interpolate between the Latent Vectors for two images, then all the vectors lying on the linear segment connecting the two also correspond to valid images (such an object is called a manifold in Differential Geometry).
+Hence the ANN maps image pixels to points in the image manifold, and it generates images by reversing this operation, as explained next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/Kant17.png)

-Figure 8
+Figure 9

-How does an ANN generate images?
+The general principle for training an ANN to generate images is shown in Fig. 9, and you may notice that it is quite similar to the Anil Seth's model for visual perception.
+There are two operations Encoding and Decoding.
+The Encoding operation (shown in the RHS path in Fig. 9) can be likened to processing the chaotic information coming in the form of pixels, and this is done in an hierarchical fashion, which ultimately results in the creation of a Latent Vector corresponding to the image.
-The decoding process involves turning a Latent Vector back into pixels, as shown in the path on the LHS of Fig. 8.
-This involves reversing the process that was used to Encode the image, and for Diffusion Models it corresponds to gradually removing noise from, the Latent Vector representation.
+The Decoding process involves turning a Latent Vector back into pixels, as is shown in the path on the LHS of Fig. 9.

-How does the ANN figure out how to generate the right image pixels from the Latent Vector?
-In the case of Diffusion Models, the Decoder is trained so that it is able to recover the original image from a noisy version, by estimating the amount of noise that was added.
+This involves taking the bare bones representation of the image in the Latent Vector form and gradually adding the shapes and textures into it until it becomes a fully formed image.
+Different ANN models use different architectures to implement the Encoding and Decoding pipelines, and currently the best system that we have are called Diffusion Models.
-The brain is a much more complex system than ANN, given that each neuron can have 1000s of dendrites connecting it to other neurons, and it is not understood how it is able to perform the encoding and decoding operations.
+The brain is a much more complex system than ANNs, given that each neuron can have 1000s of dendrites connecting it to other neurons, and it is not fully understood how it is able to perform the encoding and decoding operations.
+We do have some idea of how the brain does encoding, and this was discovered in the 1960s in a series of famous experiments carried by by David Hubel and Torsten Wiesel.
+In fact the ANN called Convolutional Neural Network was subsequently designed to mimic what we had learnt about the brain from these experiments.
+The generation process in the brain is much more complex than simply inverting a Latent Vector, and involves inputs from a large number of brain regions.
+The neurons in our brains do a much better job of modeling the external world, given that we are able to learn from just a few examples if new objects come into our field of vision, whereas much more data is required for training an ANN.
 It is quite likely that the ability to this is one of the *a priori* capabilities that has been built in our brains over 100s of millions of years of biological evolution.
-The neurons in our brains do a much better job of modeling the external world, given that we re able to learn from just a few examples if new objects come into our field of vision, whereas much more data is required for an ANN.

-Image Generation was one of the capabilities that emerged about 10 years ago, when researchers took an ANN that was used to do classification of objects, and simply ran it in the reverse direction.
-I find it quite fascinating that even this relatively un-sophisticated system was able to generate comprehensible images.
-Since then, image generation has become much more sophisticated and with Diffusion Models being the latest iteration with the best performance.

-How can we tell an ANN what kind of image to generate?
-This is usually done by describing the image in words, but understanding how this is done requires us to understand LLMs, which is done in the next Section.
-In our brains images are generated in the following ways:

-- The picture of the world that we see in front of us is internally generated, as Kant and Seth have told us, and uses the data coming into our eyes to modify the genration so that it corresponds to what is actually in front of us.
-There is no analog of this system in ANNs yet.
-- When we think of some object than usually an image pops up in our "mind's eye.
-This image is entirely internally generated and is closer to the process by which ANNs generate iamges.
-- When we are asleep and dreaming the images that we see are also entirely internally generated.

-When we represent an image using pixels it is already at a higher level of abstraction than the data falling onto our retina.
-Pixels come in colors, while the photons fallling on our retina have no such thing.
-Hence color is an abstraction that our minds create which help us identify objects in various lighting conditions.

 ## ANN Models for Language